![]() |

 on our cosmic immensity.

-Twenty seven years ago, rather urgently, I flew off to yet another UFO conference, because Dr. John Mack was there.
-So was Whitley Strieber.
-Come hell or high water, I would be there.
-The impulse was impossible to explain.
-Particularly to my engineer-y spouse.
-“You’re going where?”
-Pulitzer prize winning biographer and Harvard Medical School professor of psychiatry Dr. John Mack didn’t spend a lot of time worrying about if UFOs and abductions were
+I'm calling to mind Pulitzer prize winning biographer and Harvard Medical School professor of psychiatry Dr. John Mack.
+Mack didn’t spend a lot of time worrying about if UFOs and abductions were

 real.
 He cared instead about their effects.
-Mack likened them to Near Death
+Mack likened these encounters to Near Death

 experiences and apparitions of the Virgin Mary, events that seemed anchored in otherworldly